amphp/http-server/README.md

 ##### The Request Environment

-Aerys passes an application exhaustive details of each request in a `$_SERVER`-style CGI-like array.
-The example below prints the data stored in the request's ASGI environment array.
+Aerys passes requests to applications using a CGI-like array similar to the PHP web SAPI's `$_SERVER`.
+The example below returnes the contents of the request environment as a response.

 ```php
 <?php